Home Blog Restricted Stock Units: Better Than Options?

 Restricted stock units are owned by the employee once vested and are taxed at the ordinary income rate.
 Incentive stock options, however, can be taxed at the capital gains rate if the employee complies with the qualifications.

 Given the difference between the ordinary tax rate and capital gains rate, this can make a big difference in tax liability.
-RSUs, however, can be taxed at a capital gains rate, but only if the employee holds on to the shares, they appreciate, and then sells them.
+RSUs, however, are taxed at the ordinary income rate, and then are taxed again at the capital gains rate if the employee holds on to the shares, they appreciate, and then sells them.

 For example, if an employee is granted $5,000 worth of RSUs, holds on to them and sells them once worth $6,000.
 The employee would need to pay ordinary tax rates on the $5,000 and capital gains rates on the $1,000 ($6,000 - $5,000).